videojs/generator-videojs-plugin/docs/standards.md

 Its coding conventions are enforced in standard video.js plugins via the `npm run lint` command (or `grunt:lint`), which gets auto-run anytime tests are run and before bumping a version with `npm version`.

+_`videojs-standard` assumes all code it evaluates is written in ES6.
+Therefore, it ignores a few script(s) which must be written in ES5._

 ## Testing

 __All standard video.js plugins must have tests.__